 4.)
 Setting A Model To Employees Over Forcing Change

-This takes place in a situation you create yourself.
+This type of task takes place in a situation you create yourself.
 A typical example of this would be talking on the phone while checking your email.

-This takes place in situations created by something or someone else.
+This type of task takes place in situations created by something or someone else.
 For instance, you are working on a project with the deadline approaching, only find yourself interrupted by a colleague who stops by and wants to chit-chat with you.

 One of the biggest obstacles in the workplace is people aren’t so sure when is the best time to chat with somebody else.
 One solution Crenshaw suggests is to schedule recurring meetings with those you need to meet regularly.
 By scheduling these meetings, you will get more uninterrupted time to get your most important work done.